KimuchuJr/alx-system_engineering-devops/0x00-shell_basics/README.md

-Listing current groups of the user
+a script that prints the absolute path name of the current working directory